elynch78/Engineering4Notebook/README.md

 ### Reflection

 I had trouble figuring out the positioning of the code because one led has to be later on becasue it depends on the countdown being finished vs happening at the same time.
-Originally our red led was not working and we thought it was the code, but the problem was actually that we had misidentified our leds so it's important to label things because it makes things more organized and easier to use or understand later on.
+Originally our red led was not working and we thought it was the code, but the problem was actually that we had misidentified our leds.Proving the idea that it's important to label things because it makes things more organized and easier to use or understand later on.

 ## Launchpad_3-Button